larrydiamond/ArchitectureUnitTests/README.md

 We welcome contributions from the community to enhance the functionality and usability of this library.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on GitHub.

+No really **WE WANT YOUR GREAT ArchRules**.
+This library provides value by preventing bad things from happening to good projects - you can do a lot of good to the Java community by contributing good rules that prevent projects from falling into chaos.

 ## License

 This library is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

 For any inquiries or support, feel free to contact us at ldiamond AT ldiamond DOT com.

+This project is not owned by ArchUnit nor do we own ArchUnit.
+They don't yet know we exist.
+No ownership relationship or management relationship exists.

 ---